rcrowther/django-img/README.md

 ##### Auto-delete images
-An ImageOneToOneField field can auto-delete associated images (and their reforms and files) with the model.
+An ImageOneToOneField field can auto-delete associated Image models and files (and their reforms) with the model.
 See [Auto Delete](#auto-delete)

 #### Stock Django